velikanov/velikanov.github.io/_posts/2017-10-28-GetStartedWithJavaAndSpring-PartII-Data.md

 {% include {{ sources_path }}/scheduler/src/main/java/com/company/scheduler/crawler/Crawler.java.v1 %}
 {% endhighlight %}

-Right now we need our crawlers to do just one thing - crawl.
+Now we need our crawlers to be able to do just one thing - crawl.
 No remorse.

 <code>./scheduler/src/main/java/com/company/scheduler/crawler/VideoCrawler.java</code>
 {% highlight java linenos %}
 {% include {{ sources_path }}/scheduler/src/main/java/com/company/scheduler/crawler/VideoCrawler.java.v1 %}
 {% endhighlight %}

-This is the place where all the hard work will be made.
+This is the place where all the hard work will be done.

 Our crawler is a [Component](https://www.concretepage.com/spring/spring-auto-detection-with-component-service-repository-and-controller-stereotype-annotation-example-using-componentscan-and-component-scan#component)